Walsh, Ontario: Pre-20th century

 The Walsh area's earliest known inhabitants, from around the year 1000 until approximately 300–350 years later, were the Algonquin nation.
 They were noted flint-workers and evidence of their skill in crafting arrowheads is still to be found in open worked field areas surrounding the village.
 The next wave of inhabitants were the Attawandaron nation, the Neutrals, who occupied the region from about 1350 until their absorption by the Iroquois in the year 1651.
 The last significant native nation to occupy the area was the Mississaugas.

 The first Caucasian settlers in Charlotteville were the United Empire Loyalist settlers from just prior to the year 1800.
-Charlotteville was named after Queen Charlotte, wife of King George III, the ruling monarch at the time.
+Charlotteville was named after Charlotte of Mecklenburg-Strelitz, Britain's queen at the time.
 Charlotteville, roughly 100 square miles was surveyed by the Walsh/Welch family, with the work completed by 1805.
 The township was laid out, nine miles wide, back from the nominal shoreline of Lake Erie.
 On a 180-chain spacing (about four kilometres) between the two town lines roads were the two quarter line roads and the centre line road, now known as the Turkey Point road, running northwards, from Turkey Point, through Charlotteville Centre and beyond.
 Perpendicular to the line roads was a series of twelve concession roads, spaced 70 chains apart (about 1.5 kilometres), from the Lake Erie shore, back to the north boundary.
 The Township of Charlotteville became an incorporated municipality within the County of Norfolk, in 1850.

 Because of its convenient central location, Charlotteville Centre, now known as Walsh, was designated the administrative centre.
 The Township Hall building, constructed at a cost of $700 in 1868 still stands.
 In later years, the township seat administrative function was relocated to the larger village of Vittoria, four miles to the southeast.
 Walsh developed as a community centre and gathering place during the first half of the nineteenth century after Charlotteville Township was surveyed.
-Located at the intersection of the middle of five north-south "line roads" and the sixth of twelve west-east concession roads made it a logical central focus point for the growing township.
+Located at the intersection of the middle of five north–south "line roads" and the sixth of twelve west–east concession roads made it a logical central focus point for the growing township.

 Railway service once provided freight and passenger service at a railway junction, three concessions to the south, known as Walsh Station (42.732072°N 80.362844°W) from its inception in 1886 by the South Norfolk Railway until all service was terminated in 1962 by the Canadian National Railways.
 Canadian National removed the railway tracks three years later in 1965.

 The proximity to Young's Creek with a water flow to power flour and lumber mills was an added advantage favouring the location.
 From a geographical perspective, Young's Creek originates about four kilometers northwest of the village and passes through Walsh, and then Vittoria, before discharging into Lake Erie, 11 km away in Port Ryerse.
 This creek would eventually provide water to nearby Vitorria in addition to Greens Corners, Port Ryerse, Normandale, Turkey Point, St. Williams and Port Rowan.